 If you follow a citation style correctly, you will avoid plagiarism and help your reader find your information sources.

-The Theology program has very helpfully created its own Style Guide for Chicago A (footnotes):
+The Religious Studies program has its own Style Guide for Chicago A (footnotes):

 For general Chicago referencing style help, please see these two resources: